Definition and Examples of a Personal Loan

-Personal loans are relatively easy to apply for and qualify for when compared to home and auto loans.
+Personal loans are relatively easy to apply for and qualify for when compared to home, auto, or other types of loans.
 That makes them useful for everything from small home improvements to expensive purchases.
 You can use the money for almost anything, but it’s wise to borrow only as much as you need—and only for things that improve your finances or make a significant impact on your life.

 How Personal Loans Work